YuriyGuts/cp2077-hacking-minigame-solver/README.md

 # Check for issues only.
 make lint

-# Check and fix the issues that are fixable.
+# Check and fix the fixable issues.
 make lint-fix
 ```